United Auto Workers approve new 4-year contract with Ford

 Union spokesman Brian Rothenberg said Friday night he did not have vote totals.

-The deal is similar to one ratified by General Motors workers after a bitter 40-day strike.
+The deal is similar to one ratified by General Motors workers after a bitter 40-day strike this fall.

 On Monday, the union will focus bargaining on Fiat Chrysler, the last of the Detroit Three automakers to settle.